pgbackrest/pgbackrest/README.md

 #### `backup` command

-Perform a database backup.
-PgBackRest does not have a built-in scheduler so it's best to run it from cron or some other scheduling mechanism.
+Perform a database backup.  pgBackRest does not have a built-in scheduler so it's best to run it from cron or some other scheduling mechanism.

 ##### `type` option